-Watch Dawn and Ivan tell their story or read it below
+Watch PeaceJam Co-Founders Dawn and Ivan tell their story or read it below

-Before long, the PeaceJam program was launched, and to date over 1 million young people have participated in the USA and around the world.
+In 1996, the PeaceJam program was launched, and to date over 1 million young people have participated in the USA and around the world.
 PeaceJammers have created almost two million service projects designed to address problems in their own schools and communities.
 Archbishop Tutu recently commented on the creation of PeaceJam, saying, “It seemed like a crazy idea at the time, but it has gained an incredible kind of momentum and it has made a huge, huge difference in the lives of many young people by giving them hope and direction.”
-One person really can make a difference, and PeaceJam has proven it repeatedly by empowering young people to become agents of change, all over the world.

 PeaceJam's program is built on three simple ideas: Education, Inspiration, and Action.